kendalenz/personal-website/README.md

 This site will eventually host my online portfolio.
 It was built using JavaScript, React, Express, Bootstrap, CSS and HTML.

+The app was deployed on Render and can be accessed at: https://kendal-enz.onrender.com/.

 ## Features
 - Mobile responsive
 - Email contact form enabled via FormSubmit